ravenac95/virtstrap/virtstrap/README.rst

 - Create Gemfile/Gemfile.lock like system
 - Set custom environment variables in the virtualenv
 - Setup multi python virtualenvs
-- Create a plugin system similar to buildout with more flexibility
+- Create a plugin system similar that is both flexible and simple
-- Allow for local repository of compiled python modules so new virtstrap environments don't continually go online to find a module.
+- Allow for local caching of compiled python modules so new virtstrap environments don't continually go online to find a module.
 - A configuration file that is portable to more than just virtstrap.
 This allows for programs that aren't virtstrap to take advantage of the